cpannella/LairBnB/README.md

   - [ ] Feature 3 - Search - Users will be able to search spots by keyword parameters
     - [ ] Feature 4 - Bookings - Users will be able to create bookings to plan spots.

+In the future, I would like to integrate AWS and Google Maps for hosts to use.